image

 What is the main purpose of project controls?

-Project controls aim to predict, understand, and influence time and cost outcomes of projects.
+The purpose of project controls is to predict, understand, and influence time and cost outcomes.

 How do project controls differ from project management?